imrefazekas/connect-rest/README.md

 The payload of the body - if exists - with proper mime-type will be interpret as JSON object and will be parsed and passed to the service function you assign to.

-If [bodyparser](http://www.senchalabs.org/connect/bodyParser.html) or [json](http://www.senchalabs.org/connect/json.html) or any similar connect middleware is being used creating the req.body attribute, its content will be respected and delegated to the service functions as it is.

 # Installation